tkokkeng/KE5105-Time-Series-Forecasting/README.md

 I hope you will find the material in this GitHub pages useful.

-Thank you for your time.
+Thank you for your reading time.